 It occurs when the kidneys can’t filter the waste products, creatine, and BUN, out of the body.
 As these waste products accumulate in the bloodstream, they create uremic ulcers in the stomach, mouth, and esophagus.
 Kidney disease in cats is often treated by a veterinarian with:

 - IV fluids

 4/ Swallowing a Foreign Object

 If your cat has ingested something that tastes foul or toxic, one of its initial reactions may be drooling.
 Sometimes ingesting a toxin can also cause oral erosions, which can also result in drooling.

 If swallowing is uncomfortable, your cat may paw at its mouth and try to vomit.
-Inability to swallow properly may cause lack of appetite and unexplained weight loss in cats.
-If you suspect your cat’s drooling is caused by a foreign body, a veterinary exam, x-rays, and sedated oral exams may be needed to remove the object and alleviate symptoms.
+The inability to swallow properly may cause a lack of appetite and unexplained weight loss in cats.

-Cats can’t metabolize chemicals and medicines as effectively as dogs do.
+Cats can’t metabolize chemicals and medicines well.
 This is due to their altered liver metabolism, called glucuronidation.
-Household products such as cleaning and laundry detergents, liquid potpourri, and floor cleaners can be corrosive to cats.

-Corrosion from chemicals can result in burns in the mouth, tongue, esophagus, and stomach.
-If accidentally ingested, such chemicals may result in poisoning and severe drooling.
+Corrosion from chemicals (laundry detergents, liquid potpourri, floor cleaners, weed killer, etc) can result in burns to the mouth, tongue, esophagus, and stomach.
+If ingested, they may result in poisoning and severe drooling.

 - Peace lily

 - Calla lily